 Xanax Side Effects

-Drowsiness is the most common side effect of Xanax and the reason many people begin to take it.
-They attempt to use the drug to relax and feel a euphoric sense of calm.
+Drowsiness is the most common side effect of Xanax, and part of why many people take it: to induce relaxation and euphoric calm.
 Other side effects include dizziness, sexual dysfunction, hallucinations, depression, suicidal thoughts, memory loss and slurred speech.
-Xanax can remain in your system for up to 4 days, so continued use results in a buildup of medication in your bloodstream that peaks after using it for this amount of time.
+Xanax can remain in your system for up to 4 days, so continued use will result in a buildup of medication in your bloodstream that peaks after this amount of time.

 Fentanyl Side Effects

 Fentanyl can cause numerous side effects, which is another reason doctors only prescribe it in extreme situations.
-The possible side effects include:
+It’s up to 100 times as strong as morphine and remains in your system for up to 3 days.
+In that time, the possible side effects include:

 - Blurred vision